student identity in the online classroom

+Student Identity refers to the unique combination of beliefs, values, experiences, and characteristics that shape how a student perceives themselves within the learning environment.
 In this article we look at intrinsic and extrinsic factors that may affect students’ identity when it comes to their ability to learn in the online classroom.

 mental health thumbnail

-Sign up below to get your copy of this infographic that benefits mental health by having teachers and students look at the important skills in education.
+Visit our TpT store to get your copy of this infographic that benefits mental health by having teachers and students look at the important skills in education.

 Connect With IXL